gstroup/apimocker/README.md

 * Latency (ms) can be set to simulate slow service responses.
 Latency can be set for a single service, or globally for all services.
 * mockDirectory value should be an absolute path.
 * Allowed domains can be set to restrict CORS requests to certain domains.
+* Allowed headers can be set.
+(Default is to set "access-control-allow-headers: Content-Type" if not specified in config file.)
 * Services can be configured to return different responses, depending on a request parameter.

 ```js